 There are two we had to add here.
 The Roman Aqueduct is first on everyone’s list and a great place to start your explorations.
 It is the symbol of the city!

-The second top attraction is the castle, Alcazar, which you can take a tour of.
+The second top attraction is the castle, Alcázar de Segovia, which you can take a tour of.
 This spot looks like a Disney castle – all it needs is a princess in the tower.
-It’s a little out of the city centre, but well worth the short trip.
+It’s a little out of the city center, but well worth the short trip.

 Where to Stay in Segovia – Hotel San Antonio el Real

-Spain has so many wonderful accommodation options – you just need to know where to find them.
-This hotel is a converted monastery, with a gorgeous courtyard.
+Spain has so many unique hotels – you just need to know where to find them.
+This hotel is a converted monastery with a gorgeous courtyard.
 The on-site restaurant serves local cuisine, and there’s even a bar-cafe.

 What to Pack for Winter in Spain